Design of the Weed Manager System

 In Weed Manager, you can enter a survey record with the Survey Editor.

 - Enter a new survey record called, for instance "Northeast addition weed survey spring 2017."

 - Define the survey area with a named polygon; for instance; "Northeast addition,"

-and add it to the project.
+and add it to the survey record.

 - If someone looks for a particular plant in the area

 and does not find it, they should enter